locklynch/ethBlockPoster/README.md

 BlockChain - a depiction of the block chain with the second from the top block being the block number selected by the user (and block above being number-1, and blocks below being number+1, +2, +3, etc...)
 DragAndDrop - parent component to call other elements of the poster within so they can be moved around the poster, to allow custom formatting by the user
-Lines - the lines connecting the block in the chain to the expanded block data window ResizeAndScrollHelper - helper function to make ya life easier when drawing dynamic lines between stuff SvgToBase64 - helper function to hopefully make the svg image asset download correctly (STILL WORKING ON THIS)
+Lines - the lines connecting the block in the chain to the expanded block data window NoteLine - line that connects the binary in the blockData module to the appropriate Note in the NotesLayer ResizeAndScrollHelper - helper function to make ya life easier when drawing dynamic lines between stuff SvgToBase64 - helper function to hopefully make the svg image asset download correctly (STILL WORKING ON THIS)